Ironclad Oath: Reconstruction

 The Republicans applied the oath in the South to keep political opponents from holding office or (in some states) from even voting.
 Hyman says, "most Southerners, even good Republican supporters, were disfranchised by the ironclad oath's blanket provisions rather than by the Fourteenth Amendment's highly selective disabilities."

-Perman emphasizes that the Republican ascendancy in the South was "extremely precarious" because the electorate had been defined by Congress, and "many potential opponents had been disfranchised, while others have simply refused to participate in what they regarded as a rigged election."
+Perman emphasizes that the Republican ascendancy in the South was "extremely precarious" because Congress had defined the electorate, and "many potential opponents had been disfranchised, while others have simply refused to participate in what they regarded as a rigged election."
 Perman argues that while the Radicals had controlled the state constitutional conventions, they increasingly lost power inside the Republican Party to conservative forces, which repudiated disfranchisement and proscription.
 Voters in Texas, Virginia, and Mississippi voted down the new constitutions even though many opponents were disfranchised.
-The result was that by 1870 in every state except Arkansas, the Republicans dropped the restrictions against ex-Confederates and supporters, such as the Ironclad Oath.
-In Arkansas the Republicans split, which led to an armed conflict called the Brooks–Baxter War.
+The result was that by 1870, in every state except Arkansas, the Republicans had dropped restrictions against ex-Confederates and supporters, such as the Ironclad Oath.
+In Arkansas, the Republicans split, which led to an armed conflict called the Brooks–Baxter War.

 In 1871, Congress modified the oath to permit all former rebels to use the 1868 formula to swear to "future loyalty."
 US President Ulysses S. Grant vetoed the law, but Congress passed it.

 Voting restrictions on former Confederates varied by state during the rest of the Reconstruction era.
 Few were disenfranchised in Georgia, Texas, Florida, North Carolina, and South Carolina.
-Alabama and Arkansas banned only those ineligible to hold office under the Fourteenth Amendment.
-Louisiana banned newspaper editors and religious ministers who had supported secession or anybody who had voted for the secession ordinance but allowed them to vote if they took an oath for Radical Reconstruction, a much more lenient avowal than that required by the Ironclad Oath.
+Alabama and Arkansas banned only those ineligible from holding office under the Fourteenth Amendment.
+Louisiana banned newspaper editors and religious ministers who had supported secession or anybody who had voted for the secession ordinance.
+Still, it allowed them to vote if they took an oath for Radical Reconstruction, a much more lenient avowal than that required by the Ironclad Oath.
 In states with disenfranchisement, the maximum was 10–20% of otherwise-eligible white voters; most states had much smaller proportions disenfranchised.
 In the South, the most support for the Ironclad Oath came from white Republicans from the Hill Counties, where they needed it to gain local majorities.

 In May 1884, President Chester Arthur signed the law repealing the remaining Ironclad Oaths and jurors' test oath statutes.